-No organization in the university can extend existing mobile contracts or enter into any new contracts with mobile phone companies, except the university’s information technology organization.
+No employee or unit, except Procurement Services, may act on behalf of the University to extend existing University mobile contracts or to enter into any new University contracts with mobile phone companies.

-Some organizations have multiple staff sharing a single device for on-call rotations, etc. A number of shared or group devices will remain available via University contracts.
-Minimal personal calls or contacts are to be made to/from these devices.
+Some organizations have multiple staff sharing a single device for on-call rotations or other business purposes.
+A number of shared or group devices will remain available via University contracts.
+Employees shall minimize non-business use of these devices.

 - Two-way radios

-University employees who require internet access for business purposes while on a travel will be reimbursed for these charges through the standard Travel reimbursement process if they are for short term internet services which are submitted as part of the lodging receipt.
-Long-term Internet services which require contract signature as a separate contractual engagement will require payment through additional pay as outlined in this policy.
+University employees who require internet access for business purposes while traveling will be reimbursed for these charges through the standard Travel reimbursement process so long as such charges are for short-term internet services and are submitted as part of a lodging receipt.
+The University will not reimburse employees for roaming charges.
+To avoid roaming charges, employees should add international calling plans before beginning international business travel.

 The following are expenses that are not allowed to be reimbursed through Travel: